What is Autoimmune Disease?

 • Complications during pregnancy

-Most autoimmune disorders cannot be diagnosed with a single test and a high degrees of suspicion is needed to correlate the symptoms.
+Most autoimmune disorders cannot be diagnosed with a single test and a high degree of suspicion is needed to correlate the symptoms.
 To diagnose patients, the doctor will use a combination of tests, a review of the symptoms, and a physical examination, especially if multiple organs or systems are affected.
 Methods of diagnosis may vary depending on the disease.
 They commonly include

 • Physical examination